1majek/kodify-chat-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Get started

-To get started, you can run:
+To get started, make sure you create a database on you local machine called `kodify-chat`.
+Then initialize the database base with the following command.
+(All commands should start from the root directory)

+- Run `cd server && npm run db-migrate:up`

+### Insert 2 users to local database
+- Run `npm run seeder:up` to populate user table
+- Run `npm run seeder:down` to truncate user table

 ### `cd client && npm run prepare`
 Setup the git hooks (we use [Husky](https://www.npmjs.com/package/husky))

-### Insert 2 users to local database

-- Run `npm run seeder:up` to populate user table
-- Run `npm run seeder:down` to delete user table

 ### `cd client && npm run build`